uccser/cs-field-guide/csfieldguide/static/interactives/data-visualisation/README.md

 **Recreated by:** Alasdair Smith

-This game serves to teach students that visualisation can help one quickly identify trends in data, and that some visualisations are more helpful than others.
+This game serves to teach students that visualisation can help a user quickly identify trends in data, and that some visualisations are more helpful than others.

 ## The Game